pmjones/ext-request/README.md

 # ext/request

-This extension provides server-side request and response objects for PHP 7.3 and later.
+This extension provides server-side request and response objects for PHP.

 These are *not* HTTP message objects proper.
 They are more like wrappers for existing global PHP variables and functions.